NyteshadeXT/PF2e-Core-Vault/3-Rules/Hazards/Homebrew/devious-spiked-pit-hb.md

 - The first 30 feet appear solid due to the *illusory wall*.
 A falling creature can attempt a DC 26 basic Reflex save to [[Rules/Skills#Grab an Edge|Grab an Edge]] before plunging deeper.
 - The pit is actually 60 feet deep: the creature takes `dice: 6d6` bludgeoning damage from the fall.
 - At the bottom, sharpened spikes deal `dice: 4d10` piercing damage (DC 26 basic Reflex save).
-On a critical failure, the creature is also [[prone]] and takes double spike damage.
+On a critical failure, the creature is also [[Prone]] and takes double spike damage.
 - Because of the *silence*, no sound of the fall or cries for help escape the pit.

 **Walls**: The walls are magically greased and unnaturally smooth.
 A creature can attempt to climb out with a DC 30 [[Skills#Athletics|Athletics]] check, made more difficult by the conditions.
 Success allows slow ascent, while failure by 5 or more causes the climber to fall back down.
 Magic such as *spider climb* or flight bypasses this obstacle.